atoms-studio/nuxt-redirects/README.md

 [![Nuxt][nuxt-src]][nuxt-href]

-A Nuxt module that allows for redirect management using a simple CSV file, it leverages  [zod-csv](https://github.com/bartoszgolebiowski/zod-csv) under the hood for validation, handing both punctual and regex redirects.
+A Nuxt module that allows for redirect management using a simple CSV file, it leverages  [zod-csv](https://github.com/bartoszgolebiowski/zod-csv) under the hood for validation, handling both punctual and regex redirects.
 An example CSV file can be found [here](/playground/redirects.csv).

 ## Quick Setup